kudelskisecurity/ecdsa-polynomial-nonce-recurrence-attack/README.md

 [ecdsa-dump-ethereum](https://github.com/kudelskisecurity/ecdsa-dump-ethereum) and
 [ecdsa-dump-tls](https://github.com/kudelskisecurity/ecdsa-dump-tls)
 respectively.
-Note that the dump files must have been sorted by public key, and then by timestamp so that the attack works.
+Note that the dump files must have been grouped by public key, and then, within each group, sorted by timestamp so that the attack works.
+This is explained in detail further below.

 In the `original-attack` folder, we provide the original (easy to read) proof-of-concept of the attack.
 The one that was later used in production is the `recurrence_nonce` attack.